JanZrimec/NP_MANOVA_bootstrap/README.md

 <img src="https://github.com/JanZrimec/NP_MANOVA_bootstrap/blob/master/Figure_1.png" width="160">

 The Permanova method (Anderson 2001) implemented in Matlab.
-Enables any distance metric to be used to measure variance.
+Enables any distance metric to be used as a measure of variance.

 Both the F-test and t-test (pairwise F-test) are included for custom distance matrix input, or sequence input where p-distance (Hamming) is used.
 Bootstraps of input sequences are generated for the background distribution.